 Not the kind that sport white uniforms and deposit glass bottles at your door before sunrise.
 No, they will arrive bearing a range of common household goods from some of the largest CPG companies in the world: Procter & Gamble's Tide detergent or Nestlé's Häagen-Dazs ice cream.
-Their goods will come in premium containers made to last (for a small deposit paid upfront), so that, once empty, they can be returned to the facility from convenient, effective and attractive.
+Their goods will come in premium containers made to last (for a small deposit paid upfront), so that, once empty, they can be returned to the facility from whence they came - eventually finding their way back into the system and in front of someone else's door.